ryandrewjohnson/ui-router.grant/README.md

 * `admin-only` can only be accessed by **admins**
 * `except-member` can be accessed by anyone except **members**
 * `combined` can only be accessed by someone who is both a **member** and **admin**
-* 'denied' will be where users are redirected when failing a grant test
+* `denied` will be where users are redirected when failing a grant test

 Creating tests with the grant module is easy.
 In order to enforce the above rules we need to create tests that will determine if someone is a **member** or **admin**.